 Dr. Frances Carr

-Department of Biology, Molecular Biology, University of Vermont
+Professor, Department of Pharmacology, Larner College of Medicine, University of Vermont

 Richard L. Page M.D.

 Dean, Robert Larner College of Medicine, University of Vermont